Neutral / cushion / high arch

 The Salomon X-Mission 3 has a standard running shoe length.
 It comes in sizes that follow the measurements to which men and women are most acclimated.
 The available width is medium, so it accommodates those who have medium sized feet.
 The semi-curved shape of this shoe allows the natural shape of the foot to acclimate well to it.

-The Contagrip HA is a rubber material that’s highly resistant to abrasion.
+Same as in the popular Salomon Sense Ride 2, this shoe uses the Contagrip HA which is a rubber material that’s highly resistant to abrasion.
 It protects the sole unit from wear and tear, keeping it effective and unfettered from immediate harm.
 It holds onto many types of surfaces well, because it has gripping lugs that are not too prominent.
 Roads and trails won’t become issues for this rubber compound.

 The Wet Traction Contagrip adds more grip when it comes to surfaces that are slippery or wet.
 The wearer then becomes more confident when tackling puddles, muddy areas, and other tricky terrain.